How Sex Therapy Can Lead to More Intimacy

 I am a Licensed Clinical Social Worker, Licensed Marriage and Family Therapist and Certified Sex Therapist through AASECT.

-If you are in Colorado and would like to explore Couples Sex Therapy, please get in touch with me so we can discuss how I may help you. [email protected]
+If you are in Colorado and would like to explore Couples Sex Therapy, please get in touch with me so we can discuss how I can help you. [email protected]